mehulagg/gitlab/doc/administration/geo/glossary.md

 # Geo Glossary

+NOTE:
+We are updating the Geo documentation, user interface and commands to reflect these changes.
+Not all pages comply with these definitions yet.

  These are the defined terms to describe all aspects of Geo.
 Using a set of clearly defined terms helps us to communicate efficiently and avoids confusion.
 The language on this page aims to be [ubiquitous](https://about.gitlab.com/handbook/communication/#ubiquitous-language)